 Narcosis – A Slowing Of Responding

 Recently, a theory called the slowed processing model has been proposed which suggests that, prior to unconsciousness, the primary effect of narcosis on performance arises from a single fundamental deficit in the Central Nervous System.
 This deficit is thought to be a decrease in arousal which slows responding but does not cause perceptual distortions of either vision or audition.

-To explain how the slowed processing model accounts for these decreases in accuracy, it is useful to consider an example of the research that is being conducted on narcosis with the hyperbaric facilities at Defence and Civil Institute of Environmental Medicine in Toronto.
-One of the tasks used to study narcosis is called the Serial Choice Reaction Timer.
-It consists of a set of push buttons arranged so that a finger can rest comfortably on each one.
-Adjacent to each button is a light-emitting diode.
-The task is to extinguish a lighted diode as quickly as possible by pressing the appropriate button.
 This lights another diode randomly which must then be extinguished and so on for a specified period of time – usually 90 seconds.
 A computer controls this sequence of events and also records reaction time and the number of times an unlit button is pressed – this is defined as an error and reflects the level of accuracy.
 Subjects performing this task in a hyperbaric chanber at the equivalent of 295 fsw show an increase in reaction time and in the number of errors committed, but they are not stupefied as the classic view would suggest.
-Moreover, it turns out that these errors can be eliminated by training the subjects to slow down.
-In other words, the loss in accuracy can be controlled at the expense of speed.
-Generally speaking, it appears that this is true for many tasks where a loss of accuracy is not necessarily part of the performance breakdown due to narcosis.
-To summarize, the slowed processing model holds that decreased accuracy on many tasks is due to untrained individuals working too quickly and being willing to take more risks than usual.

 For example, it might be acceptable to hurry and make an assembling a piece of apparatus.
 It would not be acceptable to hurry and make an incorrect decision resulting in loss of orientation with respect to an anchor or guideline.

 Narcosis causes forgetting which can be so severe that it was evident to early observers.
 Even before World War II, it was noticed that, after surfacing, divers were unable to recall all the events that had taken place under water.
 More recently, research has demonstrated another effect.
-During a dive, Material learned beforehand may not be recalled.
+During a dive, material learned beforehand may not be recalled.

 Quite clearly, these forms of amnesia raise a number of potential problems.
 During the dive, there is the possibility of forgetting previously learned instructions and the learning of new material will be impaired.
 This latter effect will contribute to difficulty in solving new problems.
 After surfacing, events during the dive may not be recalled.